 More than two million women got diagnosed with breast cancer in 2018.
-The female-specific condition ranks as the most diagnosed form of cancer in the world.
-Not surprisingly, these statistics are pretty much the same in India, where 25% of all cancer cells present in women’s bodies are of breast cancer.
+The female-specific condition ranks as the most diagnosed form of cancer in women in the world.
+Not surprisingly, these statistics are pretty much the same in India, where 25% of all cancers in women are breast cancers.
 Sure, you can boost these ladies’ spirits by giving them a sweet present, like an item from the “Give-A-Care” collection, a product line that says that the giver actually understands the condition in which the suffering people are.
 But there’s something to be done prior to being diagnosed!
-Women should examine themselves to see if there isn’t anything unusual with their body.
+Women should examine themselves to see if there isn’t anything unusual with their bodies.
 Because the earlier the disease is diagnosed, the better for the patient.

 Unfortunately, in India, women don’t share this opinion.
 When it comes to their bodies, particularly their breasts, they feel uncomfortable and don’t want to examine themselves.
 But why not?
 What is wrong with their body?
 What’s there to be ashamed of?
 This anomaly remains a mystery for specialists.
 Convincing ladies to check their breasts for any sign of cancer is almost an impossible task.
 Many Indian females say that they feel uncomfortable when touching their body.